 Physics (PY)

-The physics major offers a thorough grounding in classical and contemporary physics, culminating in a Senior Coda research experience.
+The physics major offers a thorough grounding in classical and contemporary physics.
 It provides a basis for graduate education in physics, engineering, astronomy, and related fields; for careers in which analytical and problem-solving skills are important; and for immediate employment in physics and related fields of science, engineering, and technology.
+The College also offers dual degree engineering programs with Dartmouth College and Rensselaer Polytechnic Institute.
+Students interested in these programs should consult the section of this guide for Engineering under "Programs of Interest."

 Students who plan to major in physics or who are interested in the engineering program should take PY 130: Introductory Physics I with Lab: Forces and Energy and its co-requisite, MA 111: Calculus I, in their first semester.
 Those with strong preparation in calculus should begin with MA 113: Calculus II (see the calculus placement exam in the department of Mathematics and Statistics).

 Placement in General Physics: Most students will begin with PY 130 (Introductory Physics I with Lab: Forces and Energy), but those with strong physics preparation may be able to enroll directly in PY 140 without taking PY 130 at Skidmore.
 Students who might be prepared for PY 140 (or want to challenge themselves) should take the General Physics Placement Test.
+The placement test has 33 multiple-choice questions and may take about an hour to complete.

 Students should contact the Chair or Associate Chair of the department with any questions.

-career Recommended courses for a prospective major:
+Recommended courses for a prospective major:

 PY 130 Introductory Physics I with Lab: Forces and Energy

-PY 161 Introductory Seminar in Physics
+PY 161 Physics Seminar

 MA 111 Calculus I (co-requisite for PY 130)